Rynebenson/CodeTest/README.md

+# Frank's Code Test

-# This is the web application portion for a Code Test I was given for a job interview.
+## This is the web application portion of a project I was tasked for a job interview.

 To run this project you'll need the server portion as well.
 Run the following commands in your terminal to view the project locally.